svub/nunya/_SETUP.md

 - Edit smart contracts such as `NunyaBusiness.sol` in `packages/hardhat/contracts`
 - Edit frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit deployment scripts in `packages/hardhat/deploy`

+### About Custom Gateways and Relayers <a id="about-gateways-relayers"></a>

+See https://github.com/ltfschoen/SecretPath for source code associated with the following:

+* Custom Public Gateway on Ethereum Sepolia
+* Custom Relay Network
+* Custom Private Gateway on Secret Network

+The deployed [NunyaBusiness.sol](./packages/hardhat/contracts/NunyaBusiness.sol) contract on Ethereum Sepolia shall interact with the Public Gateway.

+The deployed [Nunya Secret Private Contract](./packages/secret-contracts/nunya-contract/src/contract.rs) on Secret Network shall interact with the Private Gateway on Secret Network